 The Company elected the fair value option for the residential mortgage loans it acquired.
 The fair value option was elected to mitigate earnings volatility by better matching the accounting for the assets with the related hedges.
 The residential mortgage loans are carried within mortgage loans held-for-sale on the condensed consolidated balance sheet.
 The Company's policy is to separately record interest income on these fair value elected loans.
 Upfront fees and costs related to the fair value elected loans are not deferred or capitalized.
-Fair value adjustments are reported in gain (loss) on mortgage loans held-for-sale on the condensed consolidated statements of comprehensive income.
+Fair value adjustments are reported in gain (loss) on mortgage loans held-for-sale on the condensed consolidated statements of comprehensive (loss) income.
 The fair value option is irrevocable once the loan is acquired.

-The Company elected the fair value option for the equity securities carried on the condensed consolidated balance sheet, which consist solely of shares of Silver Bay common stock.
-The Company determines fair value of these equity securities based on the closing market price at period end.
-Fair value adjustments are reported in gain on investment securities on the condensed consolidated statements of comprehensive income.
+The Company elected the fair value option for the equity securities carried on the condensed consolidated balance sheet at December 31, 2012, which consist solely of shares of Silver Bay common stock.
+The Company determined fair value of these equity securities based on the closing market price at period end.
+Fair value adjustments are reported in gain on investment securities on the condensed consolidated statements of comprehensive (loss) income.

 The Company also elected the fair value option for both the mortgage loans held-for-investment in securitization trust and the collateralized borrowings in securitization trust carried on the condensed consolidated balance sheet.
 The fair value option was elected to better reflect the economics of the Company's retained interests.
 The Company's policy is to separately record interest income on the fair value elected loans and interest expense on the fair value elected borrowings.
 Upfront fees and costs are not deferred or capitalized.
-Fair value adjustments are reported in gain on mortgage loans held-for-investment and collateralized borrowings in securitization trust on the condensed consolidated statements of comprehensive income.
+Fair value adjustments are reported in other income n the condensed consolidated statements of comprehensive (loss) income.